r6915ee/mask-hx/README.md

   If you're using shell scripts, then a few examples for each command are available in the `examples/` subfolder of the repository, supporting typical Bash.
-Alongside this, you gain the benefit of certain programs like [Starship](https://starship.rs/) displaying the current Haxe version.
+Alongside this, you gain the benefit of certain programs like [Starship](https://starship.rs/) displaying the current Haxe version, but more importantly, seamless integration with other Haxe development tools;
+  examples of such include IDEs, application plugins, and build tools like Make.
 * The program contains `libmask`, the main functionality behind most of the work. `libmask` is a separate crate that can be used in other projects under the terms of the [MIT license](LICENSE), just like `mask-hx`.